thossa000/HackTheBox/Learning Modules/General/Intro to Network Traffic Analysis/README.md

 ### Extracting Data and Files From a Capture
 Wireshark can recover many different types of data from streams.
 It requires you to have captured the entire conversation.
 Otherwise, this ability will fail to put an incomplete datagram back together.

+To extract files from a stream:

+- stop your capture.
+- Select the File radial → Export → , then select the protocol format to extract from.
+- (DICOM, HTTP, SMB, etc.)

+Another way to grab data out of the pcap file comes from FTP.
+The File Transfer Protocol moves data between a server and host to pull it out of the raw bytes and reconstruct the file. (image, text documents, etc.)

+TCP port 20 is used to transfer data between the server and host, while port 21 is used as the FTP control port.
+Any commands such as login, listing files, and issuing download or uploads happen over this port.

+### FTP Disector
+- ftp - Will display anything about the FTP protocol.
+We can utilize this to get a feel for what hosts/servers are transferring data over FTP.
+- ftp.request.command - Will show any commands sent across the ftp-control channel ( port 21 ).
+We can look for information like usernames and passwords with this filter.
+It can also show us filenames for anything requested.
+- ftp-data - Will show any data transferred over the data channel ( port 20 ).
+If we filter on a conversation and utilize ftp-data, we can capture anything sent during the conversation.
+We can reconstruct anything transferred by placing the raw data back into a new file and naming it appropriately.

+Since FTP utilizes TCP as its transport mechanism, we can utilize the follow tcp stream function we utilized earlier in the section to group any conversation we wish to explore.
+The basic steps to dissect FTP data from a pcap are as follows:

+- Identify any FTP traffic using the ftp display filter.
+- Look at the command controls sent between the server and hosts to determine if anything was transferred and who did so with the ftp.request.command filter.
+- Choose a file, then filter for ftp-data.
+Select a packet that corresponds with our file of interest and follow the TCP stream that correlates to it.
+- Once done, Change "Show and save data as" to "Raw" and save the content as the original file name.
+- Validate the extraction by checking the file type.